Scalability of Mobile Banking Platforms

 • Capacity of the network infrastructure: The capacity of the network infrastructure refers to the ability of the underlying network to handle increased traffic and provide reliable connectivity.
 Mobile banking platforms heavily rely on network infrastructure to transmit data securely and in real-time.
 A network infrastructure with sufficient bandwidth, low latency, and high reliability is essential for supporting scalability in mobile banking platforms.

-See also NFC Technology in Mobile Banking
+See also Maintenance and Support of Mobile Banking Systems

 Understanding User Growth and Transaction Volume